 To make sure we’re always making 1Password the best it can be for our customers, we regularly speak with people new to 1Password.
 Michael Fey, our Apple Team Lead, recently sat down with Melissa of the Your Mac Life podcast.
 Melissa asked us some amazing questions about 1Password, and we think they might help you too.

 How does 1Password work, and why should I be using it?

 All of us have accounts at multiple websites.
 Without a password manager, we invariably reuse passwords because we think nobody really cares about our accounts.
 But the problem isn’t that someone will hack into your favorite coffee shop account.
 The problem is that if you’re using the same password for your bank account, an attacker who gets your coffe shop password now has access to your bank account – and every other account where you’ve used the same password.

-1Password allows you to create a Master Password that secures all your other passwords.
-Then you can use strong, unique passwords for all your accounts, which means a security breach on one website only affects that one site.
+1Password allows you to create a single account password that secures all your other passwords.
+Then you can use strong, unique passwords for all your online accounts, which means a security breach on one website only affects that one site.

 How secure is 1Password?
 Can I trust 1Password?

 Security is not just a feature.
 It’s our foundation.
 The 1Password Security Design White Paper explains exactly how your secrets are kept safe.
 It’s a lot to read, but it covers all the inner working 1Password if you want to learn more.
 1Password is also SOC 2 type 2 certified, which is an auditing process that ensures 1Password securely manages data to protect your interests and privacy.

 We also have a community of security researchers working hard to make sure 1Password stays the most secure password manager.
 We’re proud to be open and responsible in our hunt for bugs.
 Learn more about our Bugcrowd program.

 Is it safe to have all of my passwords in the cloud?